Skip to content

 loop_control

-loop_control governs the step count, retries, and context compaction threshold of the agent execution loop.
+loop_control governs the step count limit, the per-step attempt limit, and the threshold that triggers automatic context compaction in the Agent execution loop.

 FieldTypeDefaultDescription

-reserved_context_sizeintegerNumber of tokens reserved for response generation; compaction is triggered when the context approaches this threshold
+reserved_context_sizeintegerNumber of tokens reserved for model output; automatic compaction is triggered when the remaining context window falls below this value

 background

-background controls the runtime limits for background tasks.
-Background tasks are launched through the Bash tool or the Agent tool's run_in_background=true parameter.
+background controls the concurrency behavior of background tasks (launched via the Bash tool or the Agent tool's run_in_background=true parameter).

 FieldTypeDefaultDescription